Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 milestones are called Mirrored Milestones.
 This means there are a set of constraints on Milestone trackers of aggregated projects:

-- The milestone will be created in the higher level Planning defined in Agile Dashboard Scrum configuration.
+- The milestone will be created in the higher level Planning defined in :ref:`Scrum Backlog <backlog>` configuration.
 - This tracker must have following semantics defined: Title, Description, Duration (with same configuration) and Status (with same status values).
 - The user who wants to create the Milestone must have "Submit" permission on the fields associated with the semantics as well as "artifact link" field.